crguezl/learning-vue-geting-started-guide/README.md

 <p>
   Here we are encountering something new.
 The <code>v-bind</code> attribute you are seeing is called a
   <strong>directive</strong>.
 Directives are prefixed with <code>v-</code> to indicate that they are special attributes
   provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.
-Here, it is basically saying “keep this element’s <code>title</code> attribute up-to-date with the <code>message</code> property on the Vue instance.
 </p>

+Here, it is basically saying
+**keep this element’s <code>title</code> attribute up-to-date with the <code>message</code> propert on the Vue instance**.